hkd987/type-compiler/README.md

 1. **Hover Information** - Hovering over field names shows which validation rules will be applied
 2. **Code Completion** - Suggests field names that have special validators configured
 3. **Visual Indicators** - Fields with special validation are marked with informational diagnostics
+4. **Pattern-Based Suggestions** - Intelligently suggests field names based on regex patterns in your configuration

 ### How to Use IDE Integration